 Artwork by Andrew Simpson

-Marine EPIRBS are radio transmitters, and as such must be included on your radio license.
+Given that marine EPIRBs are radio transmitters, it's essential to remember that they must be included on your vessel's radio license.